dbos-inc/dbos-docs/docs/getting-started/quickstart-programming.md

 [info]: DBOS Admin Server is running at http://localhost:3001
 ```

 To see that your application is working, visit this URL in your browser: [http://localhost:3000/greeting/Mike](http://localhost:3000/greeting/Mike).
 You should see the message `Greetings, Mike!`.
 If you replace Mike with a different name, your application will greet that name instead.
-To learn more about HTTP serving in DBOS, see [HTTP Serving Tutorial](../tutorials/http-serving-tutorial).
+To learn more about HTTP serving in DBOS, see our [HTTP Serving Tutorial](../tutorials/http-serving-tutorial).

 ## Creating Database Tables